Kids starting a business may sound crazy and far-fetched, but it is happening all over the place.

 You can start with a basic candle kit, or simply buy the ingredients in bulk.
 It’s easy to learn how to do it and fun to experiment.

-You can have floating candles, scented candles, and various types of molded and carved candles too, and there are many different niches that candles can be made for.
+You can have floating candles, scented candles, and various types of molded and carved candles too.

-Candles sell well on eBay and other Internet sites, and can be sold at flea markets and craft fairs.
-You will even find lots of different candles sold on Etsy.com.
+Candles sell well on eBay, Etsy, and other sites.
+They can also be sold at flea markets and craft fairs.

 For the creative teen, Etsy is a great way to start making money.